The Dictionary of Gardening

 Printed at Prati The Atelier, Bangalore, India.

-In a series of volumes, named The Dictionary of Gardening (The Encyclopaedia of Horticulture, published in 1887 in London), the author George Nicholson begins to teach the reader everything he or she need to know about how to tend to plants.
-Justifying himself at each step, the author explains that plants do not know how to grow within their limits - guided to root correctly, grow straight and aesthetically, understand their optimum size, shape, etc. Parallely, the Dictionary moves into sections which address the fact that we must constantly save the plant, not only from its own lack of understand, but also from everything that would come and attempt to destroy it.
+In a series of volumes, titled The Dictionary of Gardening (The Encyclopaedia of Horticulture, published in London in 1887), the author, George Nicholson, begins to teach the reader everything he or she needs to know about how to tend to plants.
+Justifying himself at each step, the author explains that plants do not know how to grow within their limits – for instance how to root correctly, grow straight and aesthetically, understand their optimum size and shape, and so on.
+Parallelly, the Dictionary moves into sections which address the fact that we must constantly save the plant, not only from its own lack of understanding, but also from everything that would come and attempt to destroy it.

 Pages from this series of books are extracted, and reproduced onto etching plates as drawings and transfers.
 In reproducing specific pages of the book - one that was originally produced using metal plate engravings and a letterpress - the information is brought back, tracing parallel processes and materials, and allowing what is being said to be recontextualized.